-DSGE models for policy analysis.4 These models are structural because their equilibrium conditions are derived from the agents' optimization problems, and their deep parameters do not depend on the behavior of the economic agents.
-Also, introducing price rigidities implies non-neutral monetary policy in the short term and allows the deviation from the law of one price in the import sector.
+Therefore, to investigate the recent euro-appreciation effects, we develop a quantitative dynamic-optimizing model of a small open oil-exporting economy with microeconomic foundations, price rigidities, and several domestic and world shocks.
+This model is a class of New-Keynesian dynamic and stochastic general equilibrium (DSGE) models that have become the main tool used in macroeconomics to answer different questions related to business cycle fluctuations in both closed and open economies.
+Several central banks use these structural DSGE models for policy analysis.4 These models are structural because their equilibrium conditions are derived from the agents' optimization problems, and their deep parameters do not depend on the behavior of the economic agents.
+Also, introducing price rigidities implies non-neutral monetary policy in the short term and allows the deviation from the law of one price in the import sector which leads to incomplete pass-through effects of exchange rate movements.

-The model developed in this paper is based on recent studies that have developed models for small open developed and emerging economies (Kollmann 2001, Bergin 2003, Dib 2003b, Devereux and Yetman 2003, and others).
-We model the recent euro appreciations as exogenous shocks to the nominal exchange rate.
+The model, in this paper, is based on recent studies that have developed models for small open developed and emerging economies (Kollmann 2001, Bergin 2003, Dib 2003b, Devereux and Yetman 2003, and others).
+We model the recent euro appreciations as exogenous shocks to the nominal exchange rates.
 This is similar to modelling speculative forces that drive movements in the nominal exchange rate.
-These shocks, besides oil-price shocks, are another important source of fluctuations of the terms of trade (defined as relative export prices to import prices).
+These shocks, besides oil-price shocks, are another important source of terms of trade fluctuations.
 Therefore, any exogenous appreciation of the euro increases import prices, which in turn decreases the terms of trade, deteriorates the country's current account, and slows down the economic activity.